ayushgta/faa/002_seating_bull.md

 ## Not all days are created equal

 Let's checkout different days of the week.
-Lets look forward a week and group by Day of the week.
-We should be able to see if there are any differences. it for good measure.

-## Saturday is big
+To do so, we'll click on the dimension called Depart DOW Num to group by the day of the week.

 <look height="250" width="100%">
   model: faa